Team classification: Status

 The team classification is considered less important than the individual general classification, and it is rare that a team starts one of the major cycling events with the main goal of winning the team classification.
-Although this is also subject to cultural preference as well, as Spanish teams are for instance well known for taking great interest in winning the team classification.
+This is also subject to cultural preference, as Spanish teams are for instance well known for taking great interest in winning the team classification.

 If during the race a team is in a good position to win the team classification, the team may change tactics in order to win.
 When Lance Armstrong lost hopes of winning the 2010 Tour de France, he instructed his team mates to keep an eye on their main rivals for the team classification, and his Team RadioShack won the team classification for that event.

 In some races, a good performance in the team classification may help a team to qualify for the next event.
 In 2010, a system was set up to determine which teams qualify as UCI ProTeams in the Tour de France, and the team classification in the Tour de France was part of this system.